- Our Mission -

 From the child struggling in school with a complex learning disability, to the adolescent with autism trying to navigate his social world, to the adult with a developmental disability working hard to live an independent life, to the family doing everything they can to support their child with a disability, Wildwood Programs helps people grow.

-Rather than developing programs based on labels or diagnoses, Wildwood have developed supports and services based on each person’s characteristics, likes and dislikes and unique personality.
+Rather than developing programs based on labels or diagnoses, Wildwood has developed supports and services based on each person’s characteristics, likes and dislikes and unique personality.
 Wildwood Programs partners with families and offers supports and services that are individualized and tailored in a holistic way for each person.

 For specific details or to schedule an appointment with Wildwood’s intake coordinator call 356-6410 ext 5000 or email us at email@example.com.